Diverticulitis of the Colon in Dubai

 It is important to seek medical attention if you experience any of these symptoms, as diverticulitis can lead to serious complications if left untreated.

 Diverticulitis is caused by the formation of small, bulging pouches (diverticula) in the lining of the colon.
 These pouches can become inflamed or infected, leading to the symptoms of diverticulitis.
-The exact cause of diverticula formation is not fully understood, but it is believed to be related to a combination of factors, including:

 1. Low-fiber diet: A diet low in fiber can lead to constipation and increased pressure in the colon, which can contribute to the formation of diverticula.